-When you contact us requesting certain services the team will record this information, to ensure the service is delivered.
+When you contact us requesting certain services, your information may be recorded to ensure those service can be delivered.
 We hold your personal information in the Customer Relationship Management (CRM) system so that we can continue delivering these services.

 How data about you may be collected

-On occasions we may be required to collect information about you whether by telephone, in person, via MyPeterborough account, social media or other channels.
-For example when applying for or signing up to use a service; sending us feedback; completing a questionnaire; complaining about a service or individual; or when you contact us for any other reason.
+On occasions we may be required to collect information about you whether by telephone, in person, via the website, social media or other channels.
+For example when applying, complaining about a service or individual or when you contact us for any other reason.
 Any data that you enter into our online forms is stored securely and processed in accordance with data protection legislation.

 Customer Relationship Management (CRM)

-Our Customer Service Centre has introduced a new CRM system which allows us to manage, respond and store your information and enquires.
-This central system holds details about our residents and service users and will be used by services across the Council to deliver and/or improve the services we deliver.
-It is the intention that over time the CRM will build up a single record database of each individual, ensuring you will only have to tell us your information once, thereby improving the efficiency in which we will deal with your request.
+Our Customer Service Centre uses a CRM system which allows us to manage, respond and store your information and enquires.
+This central system holds details about our residents and service users and will be used by services across the council to deliver and improve the services.
+It is our intention that over time the CRM will build up a single record database of each individual, ensuring you will only have to tell us your information once, thereby improving the efficiency in which we will deal with your request.

 The use of social media within the Council is rapidly changing how we communicate with our residents and service users.
 For example you can now choose to use social media to request a service; send us feedback; complete questionnaires; complain about a service or individual; or contact us for any other reason.
 Your information will continue to be managed and responded to in the same manner as if you contacted us in more traditional methods.

-We use all reasonable efforts to safeguard your personal data, however the Council acknowledges that the use of the internet and social media is not entirely secure and for this reason please bear in mind that you should you choose to communicate with us via social media, we cannot guarantee the security of personal data which is transferred from you or to you via these methods of communication.
+We use all reasonable efforts to safeguard your personal data, however the council acknowledges that the use of the internet and social media is not entirely secure and for this reason please bear in mind that you should you choose to communicate with us via social media, we cannot guarantee the security of personal data which is transferred from you or to you via these methods of communication.

-The use of messaging (SMS) within the Council is allowing us to communicate and respond to residents and service users in more timely manner.
+The use of messaging (SMS) within the council is allowing us to communicate and respond to residents and service users in more timely manner.
 When you contact us, our teams may send out an automated feedback message to the number you called from via text message.
 They will inform you that this may occur and you can opt out of receiving this message.
 This feedback is used to improve the quality of service that we can provide.